Parker Dam State Park

 Windstorm Preserve: The tornado of 1985 blew a swath of destruction across Parker Dam State Park.
 The forest to the west of Mud Run Road has been left in a natural state.
 Note the large, bare tree trunks still standing in testimony to the power of the storm.
 The Trail of New Giants runs through this area.
-On the east side of Mud Run Road fallen trees have been salvaged and removed.
-Explore the two areas to see if the forest is regrowing differently in the two areas.
+On the east side of Mud Run Road, fallen trees have been salvaged and removed.
+Explore both areas to see if the forest is regrowing differently in the two areas.

 Evenings are great for wildlife watching.
-White-tailed deer feed by the park office, ball field or near picnic pavilion seven.
+White-tailed deer feed by the park office, ball field or near Picnic Pavilion Seven.
 A drive on Tyler Road might yield a coyote or fox.
 Look for the elusive bobcat, free ranging elk or porcupine in the tornado blowdown area in the evening.
 Watch for beaver on Mud Run, Abbot Run or on the campground side of the lake.
 Please do not feed wildlife and observe from a safe distance.

 Pennsylvania Elk Herd: Elk (Wapiti) are about four times larger than white-tailed deer.
 Elk may weigh from 400 to 1,000 pounds and vary from 6 to 8.5 feet in length.
 Adult males carry very large antlers that can be six feet long and weigh 30 pounds.
-September and October is the best time to see elk.
+September and October are the best months to see elk.
 Big bulls bugle a high pitched whistle to attract cow elk.
 Never approach elk, especially during the autumn rutting season.